holdex/developers/docs/rules/README.md

 - [DEV-020](./DEV-020.md): structure a rule as Problem, Solution, Acceptance Criteria
 - [DEV-030](./DEV-030.md): carry the shared rule frontmatter
-- [DEV-040](./DEV-040.md): reference rules by ID and follow the repo linter
+- [DEV-040](./DEV-040.md): reference a rule by ID as a followable link

 The remaining categories are migrating from the [Contributing Guidelines](../CONTRIBUTING.md) into rules.